Dora Gabe: Biography

-Dora Gabe was the daughter of Peter Gabe, an immigrant from Russia, who became the first Jew to be elected to the Bulgarian National Assembly.
-When she was barred from taking office, she turned to journalism and became a well known public figure in Bulgaria.
-Dora attended high school in Varna, and then pursued a degree in Natural Sciences at Sofia University (1904).
+Born in 1886, in a country that had recently freed itself from Ottoman rule, Dora Gabe came from a family of Jewish immigrants from Ukraine.
+She was the daughter of Peter Gabe who became the first Jew to be elected to the Bulgarian National Assembly.
+When he was barred from taking office, he turned to journalism and became a well known public figure in Bulgaria.

+Dora Gabe attended high school in Varna, and then pursued a degree in Natural Sciences at Sofia University (1904).
 Later, she studied French Philology in Geneva and Grenoble (1905–1906).